Linaro/lava-test-plans/README.md

  formatted as python list.
 Example [tag1, tag2]
  * *UBOOT_VERSION_STRING*: string that is matched in the u-boot shell from output of command *version*

+Variables can also be stored in YAML file.
+Usual YAML syntax applies.

 ## Timeouts

 Overall job timeout is a sum of action timeouts.
 There are 6 components: